Here we will look at the main differences between QUIC and Fenrir

 The main difference in general is that QUIC seems to be a way to bring TLS to a lower level, while focusing on latency, while in Fenrir we focus a lot more on security and flexibility.

-By having integrated encryption and authentication we don't need redundant identifiers for the connection, and can optimize the packet structure as a whole.
+By having integrated encryption and authentication both QUIC and Fenrir do not need redundant identifiers for the connection, and can optimize the packet structure as a whole.

-The result is that you can send encrypted and authenticated messages with Fenrir in just about 30 bytes.
-QUIC can take up to 45 bytes.
+The result is that you can send encrypted and authenticated messages with Fenrir in just about 30-40 bytes.

-in QUIC all multiplexed streams are ordered, reliable streams, while in Fenrir you can choose any combination of (un)reliable, (un)ordered delivery, both stream and datagram.
+In Fenrir you need to explicitly create each stream, but you can choose any combination of (un)reliable, (un)ordered delivery, both stream and datagram.

 The connection setup is a 4-way handshake with cookies to avoid SYN flood attacks, much like SCTP.
 Fenrir uses a similar structure.